 - A supported version of VMware vCenter Server.
 The following versions have been fully tested with Satellite: - vCenter Server 7.0 - vCenter Server 6.7 (EOL) - vCenter Server 6.5 (EOL) - A Capsule Server managing a network on the vSphere environment.
 Ensure no other DHCP services run on this network to avoid conflicts with Capsule Server.
 For more information, see Chapter 3, Configuring Networking. - An existing VMware template if you want to use image-based provisioning. - You can use synchronized content repositories for Red Hat Enterprise Linux.
-For more information, see Syncing Repositories in the Content Management Guide. - Provide an activation key for host registration.
-For more information, see Creating An Activation Key in the Content Management guide.
+For more information, see Syncing Repositories in Managing Content. - Provide an activation key for host registration.
+For more information, see Creating An Activation Key in Managing Content.

-11.3.
+11.2.
 CREATING A VMWARE USER